Everything You Need To Know About Food Storage

 33. Shredded Cheese

 If you see shredded cheese on sale, stock up and freeze it.
 You can break down the bags or freeze the whole bag.
-Sometimes I fill pint jars and fill my freezer with them.
-I freeze only shredded cheese like Mozarella, Cheddar Cheese, and a Mexican blend.
+Sometimes I fill pint jars and put them in my freezer.
+I freeze only shredded cheese like mozzarella, cheddar cheese, and a Mexican blend.
 It works great and I never throw out moldy cheese.

 34. Saf Yeast-Wheat Gluten-Dough Enhancer